Crossfit is the new kid on the block and seems to have attracted both the super competitive, and let’s be honest … the super smug.

 These days the average man or woman on the street is not inspired by the Mr Olympia winners, but see them as a form of freak.

-Crossfit athletes are probably seen as having a much more desirable physique now, and even though the most famous Crossfit performers are basically professional athletes, many people in the public can still imagine being them.
+CrossFit athletes are probably seen as having a much more desirable physique now.
+Even though the most famous CrossFit performers are basically professional athletes, many people in the public can still imagine being them.

 At its peak, bodybuilding had that and now it doesn’t.

 Verdict: Crossfit (though it really is down to personal preference)